abhidtu/emqttd_publish_client_activity/README.md

 This is a work in progress relating to publish/(send to a messaging system eg: kafka) selectable emqttd message states:

-This plugin in genral enhances the ability of a pub sub system

-This is a work in progress relating to publish/(send to a messaging system eg: kafka) selectable emqttd message states
->>>>>>> bcce42dca2a3de3a8fa45f5efd450fbe57b33d39
+This plugin in genral enhances the ability of a pub-sub system as it keeps on publishing messages or send to kafka on specific channels on various events like connect/disconnect/messageAck etc so that you can easily perform action on these events in any language just by having MQTT or kafka clients (example async task like storing these events in a database).

-Use cases:
+## Use cases:
-publish messages on to
+## publish messages on to

 1> "SYSTEM/presence/connected" whene a client connects broker,